alnwlkr/kmitl_ee_measurement/README.md

-# Distance Measurement with Arduino
+# Distance Measurement with Arduino UNO

 ## Project Description
 This project is applying knowledge from INSTRUMENT AND MEASUREMENT subject at KMITL with Arduino Microcontroller together by using knowledge about how to measure distance using electronics device.